 This means you should do two things: read challenging articles and learn to pick out and define words.

-One great browser application to help you with this is ProfessorWord, which automatically identifies potential SAT/ACT vocabulary on various pages on the web, and then provides a definition.
+One great (and free!) browser application to help you with this is ProfessorWord, which automatically identifies potential SAT/ACT vocabulary on various pages on the web and then provides a definition.
 By reading articles, you can make sure to learn realistic vocabulary likely to appear on the new SAT, rather than ultra-specialized words the SAT no longer tests.
 See the example below which breaks down the SAT/ACT vocabulary in a recent Atlantic article.

 Screenshot via The Atlantic.